WHO WANTS TO BE A MILLIONAIRE?

 For Police Issues by Julius (Jay) Wachtel.
 If you’re willing to risk a posthumous reward there’s no need to spend your bucks on Powerball.
 Just give the cops a hard time.
 Federal law (42 USC 1983) lets citizens who feel they have been wronged by police sue in U.S. District Court for violations of their Constitutional rights.
 Interested?
 Here are some recent civil verdicts in the Los Angeles area:

-Click here for the complete collection of use of force essays
+Click here for the complete collection of compliance and force essays

 - September 2012: In 2005 LAPD officers chased a drive-by suspect on foot, then shot him multiple times when he turned around.
 All the cops found was a cell phone.
 Left a near-paraplegic, the suspect was convicted of the drive-by in 2009 and paroled last year.
 He then sued.
 Jurors awarded $5.7 million.